 Hey there, I’m Melisa Meral- creator of Pro Organizer Bootcamp and I’m back for episode 4 of my Pro Organizer Blueprint series where I’m starting a home organization business from SCRATCH in just 30 days!
 I’m in a whole new state in a tiny rural town with no business connections, friends, or family.
 This is my experiment in starting up a brand new professional organizing company.
-Y
+Come along and learn how to launch a decluttering business!

-ou can check out the previous 3 videos in this series to see what the past few weeks have looked like!
-Let’s dive into this final installment of the series.
+You can check out the previous 3 videos in this series to see what the past few weeks have looked like- now, let’s dive into this final installment of the series.

 Day 20- Here in the United States we have the IRS which is the Internal Revenue Service for our federal tax payments as US Citizens.
 As a business owner, I need an Employer Identification Number (an EIN for short) to do things like file my taxes, pay contractors, open a business bank account, and more.
 This is also considered a Tax ID or Business Number in other areas of the world, in case you’re part of my global audience!
 It’s super simple to obtain this from the IRS once you have your business entity set up.
 You can learn about how I set up my LLC in the first episode of this Pro Organizer Blueprint series, plus check out the Pro Organizer Bootcamp Podcast to hear from more expert guests about all the legal ins and outs of running a pro organizing business.